mvolkmann/blog/src/zig.md

 - `comptime_int` and `comptime_float`

-  These are the types of compile-time known, literal integer and floating point values.
+  These are the types of compile-time known, literal integer and floating point values that can be any size.
   Their values are inlined in the generated assembly instructions, so they don't occupy memory.
   This makes their byte size irrelevant.